Client Service Participation

 To begin, a Client record must be created with a minimum of First name, Surname and Date of Birth being entered to create a unique record:

-You will notice that this record is still 'Incomplete' as further information is required (highlighted in red), however, it can be saved with a minimum of the data entry points listed above.
+You will notice that this record is still 'Incomplete' as further information is required (underlined in amber), however, it can be saved with a minimum of the data entry points listed above.

 Once a Client record has been created the Services they are enquiring about or participating in can be added to the 'Client Service Participation' section of their Client record and the relevant Status flagged, as outlined below.